 Thyroid problems are extremely common, and because they can be asymptomatic, it can be difficult to know if a condition is present.
-The thyroid is absolutely essential for healthy fertility.
+We treat thyroid conditions in our Toronto clinic regularly and find it is absolutely essential for healthy fertility.
 Dysfunction can cause ovulatory disorders, menstrual irregularity, and recurrent miscarriage.
 The thyroid gland is key to support ovarian function.
-If thyroid function is low, the eggs will not mature fully and, ovulation can be either delayed or prevented.
+If its function is low, the eggs will not mature fully and, ovulation can be either delayed or prevented.
 Surprisingly, 5-20 percent of women in their reproductive years have a thyroid condition.

 Another condition which can be present in those with thyroid disease is primary ovarian failure.
 This is caused by autoantibodies to the ovary and is associated with autoantibodies to the thyroid.
 This condition, although not common, can be devastating for women.

 In men, hypo- or hyper- thyroidism can cause poor development of sperm, so for all men with sperm quality concerns, the thyroid should be screened.
 Although thyroid disease is more common in women, it can still happen for many men and go undetected.

 Symptoms of Hypothyroidism: